 “It was my first day in the kitchen at Le Cordon Bleu—a cooking school in London.
-We have to make a roast chicken and I burnt myself,” he said before started laughing.
+We have to make a roast chicken and I burnt myself,” he said before he started laughing.

 “You just imagine, on your first day in the kitchen, you burn yourself completely on the palm.
 I just grabbed my pan straight from the oven without any cloth or anything.
-Stainless steel pan, right from the oven, of roast chicken, with your palm.”
+Stainless steel pan, of roast chicken, right from the oven, with your palm.”

 “It was really hurtful and embarrassing as well because everybody was watching me and like—what were you doing?
-What were you thinking?” he shared while laughing.
+What were you thinking?” he shared while still laughing.

 “I think that was the most painful and embarrassing moment in the kitchen.
 Luckily, I was okay.
 I don’t have any scars or anything.
 It’s fine now.”

 Overcome The ‘What Ifs’ and Pursue The Dream